mflagg/mflagg.github.io/about.md

 ---

 Flagg Visual Computing LLC is a software consulting firm specializing in computer vision and computer graphics.
+We provide expertise for hire on an hourly basis.
+All IP is owned by the customer.
-Contract consulting projects are executed by Flagg and his team.
+Contract consulting projects are executed by Flagg and his longtime collaborators.
 Most client engagements involve multi-year retention of Flagg and his team.

 Collaborators and Teammates: